cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 | 800  | 51146     | 51917     | 41376 |
 | 1600 | 50889     | 47732     | 45530 |

-For comparison, this is the table obtained on the baseline version, with the same saturation point.
+For comparison, this is the table obtained on the baseline version, with the same saturation point:

 | r    | c=1       | c=2       | c=4   |
 | ---: | --------: | --------: | ----: |